ghostcap-gaming/easy-steamcmd/README.md

 # Easy SteamCMD

-Easy SteamCMD is designed to simplify the process of setting up and managing game servers using SteamCMD, specifically tailored for beginners and quick server setup.
+Easy SteamCMD is specifically tailored for beginners and quick game server setup.
 All you need to do is set 2 config options, run it, and Easy SteamCMD does the rest.

 - Automatically downloads and extracts SteamCMD, saving time and effort.
 - Easily configure your game's startup command.